feichao93/minesweeper/README.md

 Saga `handleXxxClick` handles click actions and translate them into more detailed actions which will be processed by reducers.

 Saga `timerHandler` watches for `GAME_OVER_WIN` / `GAME_OVER_LOSE` / `RESTART` actions and then reset timer.
-This saga also forks a `tickEmitter` to emit a tick action every second when the game stage is `ON`.
+This saga also forks a `tickEmitter` to emit a tick action every second when the game status is `ON`.

 Saga `watchUncover` watches for uncover actions.
 If player clears all tiles then this saga dispatch a `GAME_OVER_WIN` action; If player detonates a mine then this saga dispatch `GAME_OVER_LOSE`.

 Saga `handleLeftClick` handles `LEFT_CLICK` actions.
 A `LEFT_CLICK` action describes that player click one tile and wants to open/uncover it.
 If we generates mines before player's first click , then the first click may encounter a mine and it is frustrating.
 So we generates mines after the first click and ensure first click can make a open propagation.
-When handling click actions in `IDLE` stage, the left click must be the first left click; In `ON` stage, it is not the first click.
+When handling click actions in `IDLE` status, the left click must be the first left click; In `ON` status, it is not the first click.

-Since in `IDLE` stage mines have not been generated, `defaultMines` is used (in *app/common.js*).
+Since in `IDLE` status mines have not been generated, `defaultMines` is used (in *app/common.js*).
 Function `generateMines` (in *app/common*) uses reservoir sampling algothrim and could generate random mines.

 Saga `handleMiddleClick` handles `MIDDLE_CLICK` actions.
 It first checks the number at the tile (the tile is uncovered, so it has a number) is equal to the number of neighboring flags.
 If the two numbers are equals, it means that neighboring covered tiles are supported to be safe, so it will uncover all the safe tiles at once.